Crown Maple Syrup

 Crown Maple Syrup is a certified organic maple syrup company based in Dover Plains, NY.
 The company was established by Robb Turner in 2010.
-The sap used to produce maple syrup comes from tapped maple trees in areas ranging from the Hudson Valley to Western Vermont.
+The sap used to make maple syrup comes from tapped maple trees in regions spanning from the Hudson Valley to Western Vermont.
 The syrup is processed and bottled at Madava Farms on an 800-acre site.
 The farm is considered to be the largest maple syrup production facility in North America.

 History

 The 800-acre piece of land, located on the town borders of Unionvale, Millbrook, and Dover Plains, was farmland during the Civil War.
 Afterwards, farming on the property came to a halt, and an unusually high concentration of maples sprung up.
 Initially purchased for vacation purposes in 2006, Turner was informed by neighbors that the 800 acre property contained approximately 20,000 maple trees.
 Having no prior knowledge of maple syrup production, Turner consulted the Cornell Cooperative Extension and learned methods for sustainable syrup production.
 The area was left untouched until 2007, when the property was bought by Robb Turner, a former Wall Street banker, and his wife, Lydia.
 The couple decided to use the land to found a maple syrup company.
 The company was called "Crown Maple," and the farm was named Madava Farms, after the Turners' daughters, Ava and Maddie.
 The Turners tapped their first trees in 2011 and opened the farm to the public in 2012.
 The property has at least 40,000 maple trees and a 27,000-square-foot sugarhouse.

 In January 2013, Madava Farms received state grant award money for the purpose of creating a "tourist destination" in the Mid-Hudson Valley.
 Lincoln Ristorante chef Jonathan Benno designed a kitchen for Madava Farms' cafe.